ENFP-Friend/linuxTools/README.md

 If more tools are added I'll make a easy install script but for now this will do.

+//Credits go to https://www.reddit.com/user/Rusty-Swashplate/ for helping me improve my original https://www.reddit.com/r/linux/comments/kst3dc/mkhtml_i_created_a_tool_to_populate_htmlcss_files/ //

 ## Use

 Type mkhtml in the terminal to populate the files

 ![Image of directory inside Atom](https://github.com/Nswayze/linuxTools/blob/main/imgs/screenshot.png)

-Credits go to https://www.reddit.com/user/Rusty-Swashplate/ for helping me improve my original https://www.reddit.com/r/linux/comments/kst3dc/mkhtml_i_created_a_tool_to_populate_htmlcss_files/
 --------------------------------------------------